riak/riak.github.io/docs/using/cluster-operations/backing-up.md

 Downtime of a node can be significantly reduced by using an OS feature or filesystem that supports snapshotting.

-{{% note title="Backups and eventual consistency" %}}
+:::note Backups and eventual consistency
 Due to Riak KV's eventually consistent nature, backups can become slightly inconsistent from node to node.

 Data could exist on some nodes and not others at the exact time a backup is made.
-Any inconsistency will be corrected once a backup is restored, either by Riak's [active anti-entropy](/riak/kv/2.2.3/learn/concepts/active-anti-entropy/) processes or when the object is read, via [read repair](/riak/kv/2.2.3/learn/concepts/active-anti-entropy/#read-repair-vs-active-anti-entropy).
+Any inconsistency will be corrected once a backup is restored, either by Riak's [active anti-entropy](/docs/learn/concepts/active-anti-entropy/) processes or when the object is read, via [read repair](/docs/learn/concepts/active-anti-entropy/#read-repair-vs-active-anti-entropy).
-{{% /note %}}
+:::note

 ## OS-Specific Directory Locations